jakelever/knowledgediscovery/README.md

 bash ../data/generateUMLSWordlist.sh $UMLSDIR ./
 ```

+## Replace Wordlist with Simpler One for Testing (optional)

-TEMPORARY: We'll do a little simplification for the testing process.
-Basically we going to build a mini word-list
+FOR TESTING PURPOSES: We'll do a little simplification for the testing process.
+Basically we going to build a mini word-list and use that instead.
+For the full run, the following code block should NOT be executed!

 ```bash
 mv umlsWordlist.WithIDs.txt fullWordlist.WithIDs.txt